bzg/woof/resources/md/howto.md

 section to the *Latest released changes* one.
 Canceling a release moves the changes back to the *Upcoming changes* section.

-Note that the `[...]` is case-sensitive.
+Note that the `[...]` par ist case-sensitive.

 # Updating a report

-After a bug, patch, announcement, change, release or help request has been monitored, replies to the original mail can trigger actions.
+After a bug, patch, announcement, change, release or request has been monitored, replies to the original mail can trigger actions.

-Actions are declared at the beginning of a line in the reply.
+Actions against a report are declared at the beginning of a line in the reply.

 For **bugs**:

 -   `Confirmed.` : Confirm a bug.
+-   `Handled`. : Take ownership for fixing the bug.
 -   `Fixed.` : Mark a bug as fixed.

 For **patches**:

 -   `Approved.` : Approve a patch.
+-   `Handled`. : Take ownership for editing and applying the patch.
 -   `Applied.` : Mark a patch as applied.

-For **help requests**:
+For **requests** (feature requests or to-dos):

--   `Handled.` : Mark a request as currently handled.
+-   `Approved.` : Mark the request as approved.
+-   `Handled.` : Take ownership for editing and applying the request.
--   `Done.` : Mark a task of helping as done.
+-   `Done.` : Mark a request as done.

-For bugs, patches, requests, announcements, changes and releases, you can also cancel them:
+For bugs, patches, requests, announcements, changes and releases, you can also *cancel* them:

 -   `Canceled.` : Mark the bug, patch, request, announcement, change or release as canceled.